newrelic/infrastructure-agent-ansible/README.md

 * SUSE Linux Enterprise
   * 12

-# Release to Ansible Galaxe
+# Release to Ansible Galaxy

 To release a new version to [Ansible Galaxy][3] follow this steps: